Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 * Bug fix(es):
      * Fix issue where `KCSUserDiscovery` callback called twice.
      * Stability fixes for active user refresh.
+     * Fix several issues with files and user queries.
 * Code cleanup:
      * Deprecated `KCSAllObjects`; use `[KCSQuery query]` instead.
      * Deprecated `KCSCollectionDelegate` and networking-methods of the `KCSCollection` class.
 These don't get the benefit of caching, error handling etc.